GuanQunMu/GuanQunMu.com/index.md

 >Yongjian Han's Theory Group, University of Science and Technology of China (USTC), Hefei, Anhui,P. R. China July 2018 -- January 2019

-The fault-tolerant quantum computing, which is the next step of quantum computing, requires a quantum error correction algorithm.
-One of its candidates is surface code, with the property that the logical fidelity can be improved as the number of physical qubits involved increases.
+The fault-tolerant quantum computing, which is the next step of quantum computing, requires a **quantum error correction algorithm**.
+One of its candidates is surface code, with the property that the logical fidelity can be improved as the involved qubits' number increases.
 However, it works only with the fidelity of physical qubits gate under the threshold.

-To find the threshold, I designed a program in javascript to simulate the surface code and toric code, explored their thresholds under specific conditions, and verified the properties: The fidelity of logic gates will be improved as the size of the qubits increases when its physical qubits error rate is under the threshold.
+To find the threshold, I designed a program in javascript to simulate the **surface code** and **toric code**, explored their **thresholds** under specific conditions, and verified the properties: The fidelity of logic gates will be improved as the size of the qubits increases when its physical qubits error rate is under the threshold.

 <table border="0">
   <tr>